gulsahcoskun/ReffieClub/README.md

 **Employees of the company :** Career improvement by being Job Advocates and increase their social impact

+### How can we make money

+- We charge companies for job postings and successful hires
+- We give back some money to referers for every successful referral
+- We charge mentorship platforms eg. topmate, mentorly, etc. for affiliate link

 ### What this project includes?